mlabs-haskell/embedano/MILESTONE-4-TRANSACTION-STREAMING.md

 ### Running host client appliation

-In the second terminal cd to main stream example directory:
+In the second terminal `cd` to main stream example directory:

 ```shell
 cd examples/nrf52-stream
 ```

-This directory contains script [submission_demo.sh](./examples/nrf52-stream/submission_demo.sh)` which is shortcut to run client application.
+This directory contains script [submission_demo.sh](./examples/nrf52-stream/submission_demo.sh) which is shortcut to run client application.
 You will need to pass device serial port as an argument.
 E.g.:

 ```shell
 ./submission_demo.sh "/dev/ttyACM0"
 ```

-Application client then will attempt to initialize device, build transaction and stream it twice to the device so it is possible to try both scenarios:
+Application client then will attempt to initialize device, build transaction and stream it three times to the device so it is possible to try each of the following scenarios:

-- when all streamed entries and final transaction ID are confirmed - device will return signature
+- All streamed entries and final transaction ID are confirmed - device will return signature
-- when any streamed entry or transaction is is discarded - device will return an error and streaming will be cancelled
+- Any streamed entry is discarded by the user - device will return an error and streaming will be cancelled

-## Gap analysis

-scratch:

-- Full body streaming possibility
-- Hasher should control what entries it hashes to make sure things are CIP-21 compliant
-- Protocol schema duplication in device and client libraries - should be extracted to some "common" package?
+- Final transaction ID calulated by device is discarded by the user - device will return an error

+## Gaps and improvements

+- Full support for transaction body streaming.
+Biggest gap currently.
+Current codebase is extendable, but required work is very time-consuming.
+- Current hasher used for rolling hash calculation is very basic.
+Production-ready solution should track what entities were serialized and what is current entity to make sure transaction body confirms [CIP-21](https://cips.cardano.org/cips/cip21/).
+In case if it is not, streaming should be cancelled, rolling hash reset and error sent to the client.
+- In both [nrf52-demo milestone 3](./examples/nrf52-demo/) and [nrf52-stream milestone 4](./examples/nrf52-stream/) examples there is duplication in types describing communication protocol.
+Dis duplication can be extracted to own package or become part of the core [cardano-embedded-sdk](./cardano-embedded-sdk/) library.
+- [nrf52-demo milestone 3](./examples/nrf52-demo/) and [nrf52-stream milestone 4](./examples/nrf52-stream/) examples can be merged into the single one after streaming for the whole transaction body is implemented
+- testing can be further expanded with automated tests or the real hardware, see [corresponding issue](https://github.com/mlabs-haskell/embedano/issues/31)